dotnet/docs/docs/core/deploying/native-aot/interop.md

 ## Native exports

-The native AOT compiler will export methods annotated with <xref:System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute> with a non-empty `EntryPoint` property as public C entry points.
+The native AOT compiler exports methods annotated with <xref:System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute> with a nonempty `EntryPoint` property as public C entry points.
 This makes it possible to either dynamically or statically link the AOT compiled modules into external programs.
 For more information, see [NativeLibrary sample](https://github.com/dotnet/samples/tree/main/core/nativeaot/NativeLibrary/README.md).